PostHog/posthog.com/contents/handbook/company/working-with-product-design.md

 showTitle: true
 ---

-If your team doesn't have a dedicated designer, create an [issue](https://github.com/PostHog/posthog/issues) and add it to the relevant team's project board.
+If your team doesn't have a dedicated designer, create an [issue](https://github.com/PostHog/posthog/issues), add the label `design`, and add it to the relevant team's project board.
 There's no need for a separate issue for the design request - just assign the relevant board.
 (This gives us full context of the problem.)

 In the issue should be details about what you need from a product designer: